Understanding Your Responsibilities When Filing A Claim

 We Protect Your Rights After A Job-Related Injury In Florida

 Being injured on the job can affect your physical health and even threaten your financial future.
-At Scott J. Sternberg and Associates, P.A., we focus on getting you the help and benefits you deserve.
+At Sternberg / Forsythe, P.A., we focus on getting you the help and benefits you deserve.

 With offices in West Palm Beach, Orlando, and Boca Raton, we are your local, effective legal resource for information and reputable representation on Workers’ Compensation, disability, and immigration matters.
 Contact us online or call us at 561.687.5660 for a consultation.